• Holidays, Rants & Musings

 This book is educational.
 You read about the different bones in the body.
 The fun thing is that if you know the song, it is fun to sing this book to your kids!

-Synopsis: Sing along with a colorful skeleton band in this exuberant rendition of a traditional most-loved African-American spiritual, passed down by word of mouth for generations.
+Synopsis: Sing with a colorful skeleton band in this exuberant rendition of a traditional, most-loved African-American spiritual passed down by word of mouth for generations.

 Frank was a Monster who wanted to Dance Book Cover